Festival Policies

 5. A “general prop” is defined as any other prop not resembling or intended to resemble a weapon.

-1. O.P.E Staff have the final say on whether a prop will be allowed at the venue.
+1. O.P.E staff have the final say on whether a prop will be allowed at the venue.

-4. All props are subject to continued assessment throughout the event by the O.P.E or Event Staff.
+4. All props are subject to continued assessment throughout the event by the O.P.E or event staff.

-3. Prohibited items
+4. Prohibited items

 1. Any prop designed to be visually or functionally indistinguishable from items classified as “illegal” or “restricted” under City, Provincial, or Federal mandate, is categorically barred from any Otafest event.